About the NAEP U.S. History Assessment

 To ensure unbiased samples, NAEP requires that participation rates for original school samples be 70 percent or higher to report national results separately for public and private schools.
 In instances where participation rates meet the 70 percent criteria but fall below 85 percent, a nonresponse bias analysis is conducted to determine if the responding school sample is not representative of the population, thereby introducing the potential for nonresponse bias.

-Before replacing originally sampled schools that declined to participate with substitute schools, the weighted national school participation rates for the 2018 U.S. history assessment were 82 percent for grade 8 (84 percent for public schools, 49 percent for private schools, and 86 percent for Catholic schools).
-In 2018, the school participation rates for private schools at grade 8 did not meet the criteria so their results are not reportable.
+Before replacing originally sampled schools that declined to participate with substitute schools, the weighted national school participation rates for the 2022 U.S. history assessment were 87 percent for grade 8 (91 percent for public schools, 34 percent for private schools, and 62 percent for Catholic schools).
+School participation rates for private schools and Catholic schools at grade 8 did not meet the criteria in 2022, so their results are not reportable.

 Download the summary data tables via the link at the bottom of the page to see the participation rates in U.S. history for the nation.